GuidoRial/instagram-clone/README.md

 ## Todo's

-1. Add function to not allow user to signup with a username that already exists [not a clue on how to do it]

 2. Finish edit profile [I KNOW HOW TO DO IT]
 3. Add search bar functionality [I KNOW HOW TO DO IT]